carlosccb/carlosccb.github.io/tfs/index.md

 ## MSc thesis

-Here I show what I worked on for my MSc and my BSc thesis ([code available](https://github.com/carlosccb/Ordinal-Clasification-with-Residual-Networks)).
+Here I show what I worked on for my MSc and my BSc thesis ([source code available](https://github.com/carlosccb/Ordinal-Clasification-with-Residual-Networks)).
 Both are presented here as a single thing, but in reality the work was incremental and one continued where the other left off.
 This work was originally presented in July of 2019.

 In this page, although abridged, almost everything presented in my MSc thesis is included, and it's quite a lot of text.
 I would recommend reading (or skimming) the [abstract](#abstract) and then heading to the [experimental results](#experimental-results) and [conclusions](#conclusions) sections to get a general sense of the work.